 In addition to his Committee assignments, Congressman Connolly serves as Whip for the New Democrat Coalition, chair of the Smart Contracting Caucus, co-chair of the Sustainable Energy and Environment Caucus, co-chair of the Congressional Caucus on U.S.-Turkey Relations and Turkish Americans, co-chair of the Congressional Caucus on Korea, co-chair of the Congressional Caucus on Georgia and co-chair of the Congressional Caucus on Taiwan.

 Prior to his election to Congress, Congressman Connolly served as Chairman of the Board of Supervisors in Fairfax County, the largest jurisdiction in the Washington, D.C. metro area with more than 1.1 million residents.
 He earned a reputation as a pragmatic leader for his initiatives to expand affordable housing opportunities, reduce gang violence, promote reusable energy, and advance critical transportation improvements.
-During his tenure as Chairman, Fairfax was recognized as a Best Managed County.
+During his tenure on the Board, Fairfax was recognized as a Best Managed County.

 Congressman Connolly received an M.A. in Public Administration from Harvard University in 1979.
 He received a B.A. in Literature from Maryknoll College in Glen Ellyn, Illinois.

 Congressman Connolly has worked in the non-profit sector, primarily advocating for hunger aid and international assistance.
 He also has strong ties to the business community having spent two decades working for organizations and companies involved in international trade, regulatory matters, technology, and research.